Talking therapies - other resources

 Provides access to a list of clinical and counselling psychologists that offer private therapy services.

 A regulator that keeps a register of health and care professionals who meet set standards for their training, professional skills, behaviour and health.
 You can search the register to check whether a named psychologist is included as well as make complaints about registered professionals.

 Improving Access to Psychological Therapies

 IAPT is an NHS programme of services in England for therapies that are approved by the National Institute of Health and Care Excellence for depression and anxiety.
-You can search for IAPT services in your area at the NHS website (visit www.nhs.uk/service-search and search on IAPT).
+You can search for IAPT services in your area at www.nhs.uk/service-search.

 Offers relationship counselling for individuals, couples and families in England and Wales.
 Provides advice and support face-to-face, by phone and through its website.
 (For Relate in Northern Ireland visit www.relateni.org or call 028 9032 3454.)